 In 2007, the National Union of Medical Students joined the International Association of Dental Students (IADS), which allowed Russian dental students, including students of Dentistry Faculty of OSMU, to take part in international exchanges.

-In August 2014, for the first time students of the General Medicine Faculty of OSMU were trained at the Foreign Languages Academy (Malta, Nice).
+In August 2014, for the first time students of the General Medicine Faculty of OSMU were trained at the Academy of Foreign Languages (Malta, Nice).

-On the 1st of April 2014 Department of International Relations of OSMU was reorganized.
+On the 1st of April 2014 OSMU International Affairs Department was reorganized.

-The management of international activities in OSMU was headed by Svetlana A. Pisklakova, Head of International Affairs Department.
+The management of international affairs in OSMU was headed by Svetlana A. Pisklakova, Head of International Affairs Department.

 International Winter School 2015